B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 ```

-3. Enter both into the form for completion.
+3. Enter both into the submit flag form for completion.

 ---